 Where these conditions are met the claim may be admitted so long as the conditions in the agreement for the income in question are satisfied.
 See in particular INTM153170 (employment income), INTM153080 (trading income) and INTM153160 (professions and vocations) in this connection.

-Where the conditions are not satisfied the file should be submitted to Specialist Personal Tax, PT International Advisory (address above) for advice as soon as the tax return has been processed, bearing in mind the advice given in the penultimate paragraph of INTM154020.
+Where the conditions are not satisfied the file should be submitted to CSTD, Business, Assets & International, Assets Residence & Valuation for advice as soon as the tax return has been processed, bearing in mind the advice given in the penultimate paragraph of INTM154020.